-Sector-specific funds invest in the securities of only those sectors or industries as specified in the Scheme Information Document.
-The returns in these funds are dependent on the performance of the respective sector/industries for example FMCG, Pharma, IT, etc. The funds enable investors to diversify holdings among many companies within an industry.
+Sector-specific funds invest in the securities of only those sectors or industries as specified in the respective sector/industries for example FMCG, Pharma, IT, etc. The funds enable investors to diversify holdings among many companies within an industry.
 Sector funds are riskier as their performance is dependent on particular sectors although this also results in higher returns generated by these funds.
 Benefits of Investing in Mutual Funds